benkehoe/aws-sso-util/docs/cloudformation.md

 ## Options for both template and config files

-The AWS SSO instance can be provided using `--sso-instance`/`--ins`, either as the ARN or the id.
+The Identity Center instance can be provided using `--sso-instance`/`--ins`, either as the ARN or the id.
 It is an error to provide a value that conflicts with an instance given in a template or config file.
 If no instance is provided and it is not specified in the template or config file, the instance will be retrieved from [`sso-admin:ListInstances`](https://docs.aws.amazon.com/singlesignon/latest/APIReference/API_ListInstances.html).